rkaddo13/Robot-Programming-Exam/ReadMe.txt

 Copy the files you want to upload into the Github folder then commit it.
+Then Sync.